 Absolutely not!
 These tips apply to all who venture out into the wilderness.

-What makes hiking so special?
+What makes hitting the trails so special?

 First, consider the lack of equipment required for the majority of hikes.
 Then multiply that by the cost of hitting trails (almost always free!) and you have the perfect money saving pastime.